 - Persistent loss of sense of smell or taste

 - Fast-beating or pounding heart

-Researchers have reported Long COVID in people in Italy, the Netherlands, the U.K., the USA, and China.
-In New Zealand we are also seeing people experiencing Long COVID.
+Researchers have reported Long COVID worldwide, and we are also seeing people experiencing Long COVID in New Zealand.

-For support around the management and treatment of your Long COVID symptoms please seek the help of your GP or health care team.
-It is important to contact your GP if you develop any new or worsening symptoms such as:
+For support around the management and treatment of your Long COVID symptoms, please seek the help of your G.P. or health care team.
+It is essential to contact your G.P. if you develop any new or worsening symptoms such as: